 Fernando Cagua

-The intensity of human generated drivers---climate change, land use, defaunation, nutrient enrichment, and biotic invasions---is increassing, and the trend is likely to continue1.
-Those drivers are heavily modifying the functioning of many of the ecosystems we depend on2.
+The intensity of human-driven global changes---climate change, land use, defaunation, nutrient enrichment, and biotic invasions---is increasing, and the trend is likely to continue1.
+These drivers are heavily modifying the functioning of many of the ecosystems we depend on2.
 On the other hand, species in an ecological community form an network of interactions of tremendous importance for example, for the provision of ecosystem functioning, the provision of services, the maintenance of global biodiversity, and biogeochemical cycles3–6.

-The overall objective of my proposed research is to improve our current understanding of the ecosystems response to multiple anthopogenic drivers and their cummulative impacts.
-In particular, I will focus on the role that networks of species interactions have in modulating the resilience of ecosystems---the amount of disturbance a system can withstand without entering a regime shift7.
+The overall objective of my proposed research is to improve our current understanding of the ecosystem responses to multiple anthropogenic drivers and their cumulative impacts.
+In particular, I will focus on the role of interaction networks in modulating the resilience of ecosystems, i.e.the amount of disturbance a system can withstand without entering a regime shift7.

-Regime shifts are large, persistent changes in the function and structure of the ecosystem8---like the (often sudden) shift from a transparent to a turbid lake, from a woodland to a grassy landscape, from a self-sustaining fishery to a collapsed one, or from a coral dominated reef to one dominated by algae9.
-A neccessary step to anticipate, prevent and reverse unwanted regime shifts caused by drivers of environmental change, is to understand the processes that support or undermine resilience and the role played by species interactions10,11.
+Regime shifts are large, persistent changes in the function and structure of an ecosystem8---like the (often sudden) shift from a transparent to a turbid lake, from a woodland to a grassy landscape, from a self-sustaining fishery to a collapsed one, or from a coral dominated reef to one dominated by algae9.
+A necessary step to anticipate, prevent and reverse unwanted regime shifts caused by drivers of environmental change, is to understand the processes that support or undermine resilience and the role played by species interactions10,11.

-Despite the fact that the effect of those drivers permeates across entire communities, our understanding of their impacts is mostly based on studies of one or a few species.
-For my research I will use a complex network approach, which recognises that species live within a comminity, and that they interact between them.
-This approach---built upon tools from statistical physics and the social sciences---has been key in revealing structural patterns that trascend specific ecosystems12–14.
-Using a combination of complex system theory, population models, resilience theory and previoulsy published empirical data I aim to untangle the mechanisms that link species interactions with the ecosystem's resilience to environmental drivers of change.
+Despite the fact that the effect of those drivers permeates across entire communities, our understanding of their impacts is mostly based on studies of one or few species.
+For my research I will use a complex network approach, which favours a community perspective that comprehends species interactions at a larger scale.
+This approach---built upon tools from statistical physics and social sciences---has been key in revealing structural patterns that transcend specific ecosystems12–14.
+Using a combination of complex system theory, population models, resilience theory and previoulsy published empirical data, I aim to untangle the mechanisms that link species interactions with ecosystem resilience to drivers of environmental change.

-As a model system, I will use mutuallistic plant-pollinator networks, which are critical for global food production and biodiversity maintenance15,16.
-Initially I will use biotic invasions as the environmental driver.
-Because of the paucity of empirical observations of network dynamics subject to invasions, I will simmulate community-wide interspecies coexistence dynamics, and explicitly quantify the stability of the system from population fluctuations17,18.
+As a model system, I will use mutualistic plant-pollinator networks, which are critical for global food production and biodiversity maintenance15,16.
+Initially I will focus on biotic invasions as the environmental driver.
+Because of the paucity of empirical observations of network dynamics subject to invasions, I will simulate community-wide interspecies coexistence dynamics, and explicitly quantify the stability of the population fluctuations from the system 17,18.
 This approach will enable me to predict how the structural and dynamic characteristics of the network determine the "invasibility" of an ecosystem, and when invasions are likely to lead to a regime shift19–21.

-Biotic invasions often act over ecosystems that are already degraded22.
-Using a similar methodology as for the species invasions, I will follow by styding how defaunation---from a functional perspective---affect the pre-invasion ecosystem resilience.
-Although some species (like beavers for example) are functionally unique in the ecosystem, some others are redundant in that they contribute in similar ways to an ecosystem fucntion23.
-Despite theoretical and empirical evidence showing that the degree of functional redundancy has major effects on ecosystem stability and species coexistence24–29, we still don't know how diversity witin functional groups maps into different stability domains in the ecosystem20.
+Biotic invasions often affect ecosystems that are already degraded22.
+Using a similar methodology as for the species invasions, I will follow by studying how defaunation---from a functional perspective---affect the pre-invasion ecosystem resilience.
+Although some species (e.g. beavers) fulfill unique functions in the ecosystem, others are redundant in that they contribute in similar ways to an ecosystem function23.
+Despite theoretical and empirical evidence showing that the degree of functional redundancy has major effects on ecosystem stability and species coexistence24–29, it remains unclear how diversity within functional groups maps into different stability domains in the ecosystem20.